-trIn all forms of publishing there are those few books that sell well, and some that do okay followed then by a hell of a lot of books that fail completely.
+trIn all forms of publishing, there are those few books that sell well.
+Some do okay and followed then by a lot of books that fail badly.

-This has always been the ratio of success in publishing.
+It has always been the ratio of success in publishing.

-For self-published authors, one of the most difficult decisions to make is to admit that one of your books is well and truly in the last category.
-A bad book.
+For self-published authors, one of the most difficult decisions to make is to admit that one of your books is well and truly in the last category—a bad book.

-There can be many reasons why a book fails, but trying to pinpoint them for your book, which you love, of course, is terribly difficult, and even painful.
+But trying to pinpoint them for your book, which you love, of course, is difficult.

-It took me many years to understand that no matter what I thought about my books, the only opinion that really counted, was the opinion of the reader.
+It took me many years to understand that no matter what I thought about my books, the only opinion that counted, was the opinion of the reader.

 While there will always be the odd negative review, it is the consistency of sales that is important.

-Even if it is only 10-20 sales a month, something is attracting buyers, so apart from perhaps trying a new cover or editing the book description, I wouldn’t change too much.
+Apart from perhaps trying a new cover or editing the book description, I wouldn’t change too much.

-Sure, it may never sell better than it is doing, but it is a book that can only help enhance your reputation as a writer, by collecting mainly positive reviews.
+But it is a book that can only help enhance your reputation as a writer, by collecting mainly positive reviews.

 When you have a book that collects a long list of negative reviews, there are two ways of looking at it.

-One is that it could be a horrid book, and the other is that there must be something about the book that is attracting people to it.
+The other is that there must be something about the book that is attracting people to it.

-Another odd fact is that books that get a lot of reviews, even very bad ones, increase in sales ranking due to the number of reviews.
+Another odd fact is that books that get a lot of reviews, even awful ones, increase in sales ranking due to the number of reviews.

 But, there is urgent work to do with a book such as this.

-If you can address these issues with a re-write or perhaps better, with the help of an editor to overcome the weaknesses, the book stands a good chance of success.
+If you can address these issues with a re-write or perhaps better, with the help of a complete edit and proofread to overcome the weaknesses, the book stands a good chance of success.

 The second task is not so easy.

-Find the positives.
 Try to look at what has made the book attract so much interest.

-Perhaps it could be the cover, the book description or more likely, that the first few pages, which were available in the book’s preview, were well written.
+Perhaps it could be the cover, the book description, or more likely, that the first few pages, which were available in the book’s preview, were well written.

-Other reasons could include having an awful cover, a poor book description, listed in an inappropriate category or possibly, that the beginning of the book is killing what may be a more interesting story later in the book.
+Other reasons could include having an awful cover, a poor book description, listed in an inappropriate category, or possibly, that the beginning of the book is killing what may be a more interesting story later in the book.

 Yet, no matter how much thought I have given to a book before release, I never know in which category it will go once readers have their say.

-Two of my books, which now sell moderately, yet consistently well, were originally disliked when first published.
+Two of my books, which now sell moderately, yet consistently well, were initially disliked when first published.

 Why should you bother?

-No matter how much time and money you spend a bad book will never sell.
+No matter how much time and money you spend, a bad book will never sell.

-Find your liked books and promote the hell out of them, but don’t waste your money on the disliked and ignored, until you have at least taken some action to help their chances.
+But don’t waste your money on the disliked and ignored until you have at least taken some action to help their chances.

 Books are always a gamble once they hit the market.
-Ask Hillary Clinton!

-That’s the nature of the business, so take the good with the bad, but above all else, never give up, and never give up writing.
+So take the good with the bad, but above all else, never give up and never give up writing.

 Your next, as yet unwritten book, could be one that readers love.